 Don’t know where to start?

-> If you are looking for some extra help in finding part-time jobs you can do, or don’t know where to start, Go!
+If you are looking for some extra help in finding part-time jobs you can do, or don’t know where to start, Go!
 Go!
 Nihon can definitely help you out.
-We have partnered with a recruiting company called Inbound Technology, and together with them, have created a Facebook page called “Jobs in Japan with Go Go Nihon”.
-There, you can see new job adverts for part-time and full-time jobs posted each and every day.
+We have created a Facebook page called “Jobs in Japan with Go Go Nihon” where you can see new job adverts for part-time and full-time jobs.
 Due to the ads being posted via a recruiting agency, oftentimes the information is kept short.

-> It takes a little effort to get a part-time job in Japan, but with a student visa and a little bit of elbow grease (and maybe some help from our friends at Inbound Technology), the experience pays off tenfold.
+It takes a little effort to get a part-time job in Japan, but with a student visa and a little bit of elbow grease, the experience pays off tenfold.
 It is one thing to learn in the classroom (and it’s still very important!), but it’s another to actually use those learned skills in the outside world.
-Making the connection between the two is what really solidifies those Japanese skills, all the while making life much more colorful.
+Making the connection between the two is what really solidifies those Japanese skills, all the while making your life in Japan much more colourful.

 For further information about living and studying in Japan, follow our Go!
 Go!
 Nihon blog or contact us through the website.